Click the "Select File" button above, and choose your CRT file.

 Convert CRT to another file type

-To convert your CRT file to another format, you need OpenSSL or other System software.
+To convert CRT Certificates to another format, you need OpenSSL or other Web software.

 Convert a file to CRT